 Shop this bedroom:

-• Bunk bed (solid wood or white) from Wayfair or Walmart
+- Bunk bed (solid wood or white)

-• Round area rug from Rugs USA
+- Round area rug

-• Wall-mounted book ledges from Umbra
+- Wall-mounted book ledges

 8. “Color-Block Twins” Room

-Two twin beds sit against one wall, each with a simple painted band of color behind the headboard in a different shade from the same palette (for example, one soft coral and one soft lilac).
+Two twin beds will sit against one wall, each with a simple painted band of color behind the headboard in a different shade from the same palette (for example, one soft coral and one soft lilac).

-Bedding is simple and mostly neutral, with one fun patterned pillow or throw per bed.
+The bedding is simple and mostly neutral, with one fun patterned pillow or throw per bed.
 A neutral rug and white cube storage keep the rest of the room feeling airy.

 Above each bed, a personal pinboard lets them display art, photos, and drawings, so their personalities show up without painting the whole room neon.